reichelu/splitutils/README.md

     * for `splitutils.optimize_traintest_split()` no development set results are reported
     * all `*_strat_var*` keys: key names derived from key names in `stratify_on` argument

-## <a name="doc">Further documentation</a>

-* Please find further details on the split scores and numeric variable binning in this [pdf](https://github.com/reichelu/splitutils/blob/main/docs/splitutils.pdf)